smartcontractkit/chainlink/core/scripts/keystone/README.md

 While we already have the chainlink node cluster deployed, we need to update the TOML configuration for each node to configure the `ChainWriter`.
 After updated TOML configuration overrides are generated per node, the cluster is redeployed such that the updates that effect without wiping the databases.

-## Future Work

-### Keystone workflow deployment
-Workflow style job spec deployments are not currently support, but it should be a minor modification to the existing OCR job spec deployment logic

-### Multi-DON support
-Multiple DONs are not currently supported
-- the devspace profile will need to be expanded so that we have multiple deployments, one per DON.
-- network policy / open ports will likely have to be adjusted in the chart

-### Smarter jobspec deployment
-Currently, job specs deployment logic is dumb.
-The scripts don't check if the jobspec to deploy already exists.
-If you need to redeploy a job spec that has the same name as a currently uploaded one, you'll want to delete the existing job specs via `./04_delete_ocr3_jobs.sh`.